arraypress/s3-signer/README.md

 #  S3 URL Signing Library

-The `S3_Signer` class is designed to streamline the process of generating pre-signed S3 URLs.
+The `Signer` class is designed to streamline the process of generating pre-signed S3 URLs.
 These URLs grant temporary access to S3 objects without the need for AWS credentials or permissions.
 This is especially useful for applications that require short-term access or sharing links to resources stored in an S3 bucket.

 **Key Features:**